Lizbeth Webb: West End success

 After an introduction from Geraldo, in 1946, the impresario Charles B. Cochran engaged her to work for him and changed her name to Lizbeth Webb.
 She first understudied and then took over the lead, Grace Green, in Vivian Ellis and A. P. Herbert's parliamentary satire Big Ben at the Adelphi Theatre in London and on tour (1946).
 Ellis and Herbert wrote a leading role for her the next year, Lucy Willow, in the hit musical Bless the Bride, in which her character leaves a stuffy English fiancé, who she does not love, to elope with a brave and dashing Frenchman, played by Georges Guétary.
 One of her songs with Guétary, "This Is My Lovely Day", became one of the BBC's most requested songs of all time, and the song's popularity, and that of the show, were increased by their association with the wedding in 1947 of Princess Elizabeth and Lt.
 Philip Mountbatten (later Queen Elizabeth and Prince Philip).
 The show's sweeping score also included another popular song for Webb and Guétary, "I Was Never Kissed Before".
 Oklahoma! opened in the West End the same year as Bless the Bride, but the British musical was not overshadowed by the American hit, enjoying a good reception from the critics and audiences and running for more than two years and 886 performances.
 Webb became known as "The Champagne Soprano", and she was admired on stage for her "vibrancy and vivacity".

 Webb played in pantomime, including the role of Dick Whittington in 1950, and starred as Cinderella opposite the stars of The Goon Show in 1951 on The Light Programme.
 Ivor Novello wrote the role of Linda especially for Webb in his last musical, Gay's the Word.
+The show began with performances in Manchester in 1949 and came to the West End in 1951, where it was another hit.
+Webb was praised for her singing of the ballads in the show.
+She also played Sarah Brown in the first London production of Guys and Dolls at the London Coliseum in 1953, which was broadcast as a Royal Variety Performance.
+The same year, she was also featured in the Royal Command Performance given in the presence of the newly crowned Queen Elizabeth.
+Webb continued to entertain the troops between West End engagements, in Austria after the war, in Korea in 1953 (while under enemy attack) and in Cyprus and Libya in 1956, where she met her second husband, who was head of the British military force in Tripoli.

+Webb toured the British provinces in Jubilee Girl (1956), a troubled production that she, the director, the choreographer and others abandoned before it arrived in London.
+She next appeared as Giulietta in a 1959 television production of the musical Carissima, by Eric Maschwitz with music by Hans May, starring Ginger Rogers.